 Before the preparation of the Kitengela Zoning Plan in 2012, different development control agencies used different development control tools to guide and control development within the town.
 They included both the statutory and non-statutory tools (as noted by Ngetich, Opata and Mulongo, 2014).
 The statutory tools (legislations) include the Physical planning Act of 1996 and the Environmental Management and Coordination Act of 1999 (EMCA) which provided for the preparation of development plans and the planning and development regulations and standards which inform development control process.
-The non-statutory tools included gazetted rules and regulations (i.e. the Building Code), physical development plans (i.e. the Kitengela/Isinya/Kipeto Integrated Development Plan of 2010) and Registry Index Maps.
+The non-statutory tools included gazetted rules and regulations (the Physical Planning Handbook), Local Authorities Planning and Building Regulations (i.e. the Building Code), physical development plans (i.e. the Kitengela/Isinya/Kipeto Integrated Development Plan of 2010) and Registry Index Maps.